Lanottez/IC_BA_2020_BIA_A3/README.md

 * The first two graphs is an initial overview of OC&Gym's customer segment(maybe can put in intro of presentation?)
 * Graph 1: Affluence segment and membership type; B is the affluence group with highest members; Most members have Standard memberships(True across all affluence classes)
 * Graph 2: Gender and age: Calculated age of each member and split into age-groups, most customers are from the age-group 30-39; there is relatively higher number of male members across all age groups
-* Graph 3: Number of cancellations overtime: There is a sharp increase in number of cancellations just before the price increase in 01/01/2016, this may be due to OC&Gym's policy that standard customers, they are given the option of leaving before the pay rise.
+* Graph 3: Number of cancellations overtime: There is a sharp increase in number of cancellations just before the price increase in 01/01/2016, this may be due to OC&Gym's policy that  for standard customers, they are given the option of leaving before the price rise.
 However this increase in cancellation is not long-term
 * I joined the data from both visitation datasets with the subscriptions dataset together into one dataframe